 What does this have to do with my opening premise?
 The preceding was just a little exercise to prove I can still logically do simple arithmetic, a great regimen for brain health.

-To further exercise my memory, here’s a listing of all my teachers from kindergarten through eighth grade with an example of notoriety on their part.
-I’m leaving out my high-school instructors, for there were far too many of them to mention here in this weekly essay.
-Besides, I don’t remember them all right now.
+To further exercise my memory, here’s a listing of all my teachers from kindergarten through eighth grade, the school and the town in which it was located, with an example of notoriety on the educator’s part.
+I’ve left out my short stint in Hackensack for kindergarten, as I don’t remember the teacher’s name, and excluded my high-school instructors, for there were far too many of them to mention here in this weekly essay.

-Kindergarten: Mrs. Paine, and she was.
+Kindergarten: St. Peter’s in River Edge – Mrs. Paine, and she was.
 My previously known happiness and freedom ended in her classroom.
 Her ruby-red lips in a grimace are etched indelibly in my recollection, especially for my insistence on breaking crayons and pulling Debra Annisak’s pigtails

-First Grade: Sister Helen; She was a likeable person.
+First Grade: St. Peter’s in River Edge – Sister Helen; She was a likeable person.
 That summer after my hitch in her class, while my family was on vacation, we stopped at a motel to stay overnight somewhere in Canada.
 Upon our arrival, we met up with Sister Helen and another nun, who had apparently just checked in.
 They packed up and checked out as fast as our quick meeting, evidently.
 I guess they didn’t want us to see them in bikinis by the pool, not that I wanted to.

-Second Grade: Miss Parker; My bachelor uncle pick me up from school one day and saw me talking with her.
+Second Grade: Lincoln School, Dumont, NJ – Miss Parker; My bachelor uncle pick me up from school one day and saw me talking with her.
 After finding out whom the young woman was and that she wasn’t married, Uncle Leon requested I ask for her phone number, saying he wanted to take her out on a date.
 I did, and she gave it to me.

 A trusting soul, she was.
 They didn’t date for too long.
 I wondered why, but never asked.
 Luckily I didn’t receive an F for the year, I bet.

-Third Grade: Mrs. Anthony; While waiting to cross the street after school, I met up with her at the traffic light, telling her a joke that my older brother told me the day before: Why did the midget get kicked out of the nudist camp?
+Third Grade: Lincoln School, Dumont, NJ – Mrs. Anthony; While waiting to cross the street after school, I met up with her at the traffic light, telling her a joke that my older brother told me the day before: Why did the midget get kicked out of the nudist camp?
 Because he got into everyone’s hair.

 I didn’t understand what that meant, but thought it was funny.
 Apparently my teacher didn’t like it and smacked me across the face.
 They were allowed to do that back in the dark ages.
 She wrote a note for me to take home and get signed by my mother, describing I should have my mouth washed out with soap.
 Thank goodness my mom had a sense of humor.
 She laughed at the joke.

-Fourth Grade: Mrs. Kimbal; She was a big woman who picked up my tiny desk while I was in it and brought me down to stay for the remainder of the day in first grade, for talking during lunchtime, for which we ate in the classroom.
+Fourth Grade: St. Joseph’s School, Oradell, NJ – Mrs. Kimbal; She was a big woman who picked up my tiny desk while I was in it and brought me down to stay for the remainder of the day in first grade, for talking during lunchtime, for which we ate in the classroom.

 I had exclaimed in exasperation, “Not bologna and relish again?”
 The bread had become soaked with pickle juice; not very appetizing, and my mum had a habit of making them a lot.

-Fifth Grade: Mrs. Moran; She was a kindly old woman who tugged habitually on her bra straps.
+Fifth Grade: Holy Trintiy School, Hackensack, NJ – Mrs. Moran; She was a kindly, old woman who tugged habitually on her bra straps.
 Don’t ask me why.

-Sixth Grade: Sister Margaret Fidelis (Sister Mary Elephant); She smelled like she didn’t bathe.
+Sixth Grade: Holy Trinity School – Sister Margaret Fidelis (Sister Mary Elephant); She smelled like she didn’t bathe.
 Worse yet, usage of a ruler across one’s knuckles was her punishment of choice.
 An entire entry in this journal was dedicated to this extraordinary woman.

-Seventh Grade: Mrs. Fiore; The clip-clopping of her spiked heels as she walked along the granite floors of the school hallways alerted us to her arrival.
+Seventh Grade: Holy Trinity School – Mrs. Fiore; The clip-clopping of her spiked heels as she walked along the granite floors of the school’s hallways alerted us to her arrival.
 She sounded like a horse, for which we nicknamed her “Mrs. Fury,” after the stallion on the old television program.

-Eight Grade: Sister Maria Agnes; This lady was a great nun.
+Eighth Grade: Holy Trinity School – Sister Maria Agnes; This lady was a great nun.
 I can’t really say anything unusual about her other than raising my eyebrows every time (which was often) she spoke of her stint in the Aleutian Islands with a bunch of U.S. Navy Seals, about whom I think she had fantasies.
 The woman had this dreamy look in her eyes while telling us her tales.

 All right, enough of that.
 Maybe I’ll put together a synopsis of my high-school years in a future tirade.